Your morning

 What’s happening today?

-Business and Trade Questions in UK Parliament
+Home Office Questions in the UK Parliament

 Lookahead to tomorrow

-France, Spain CPI inflation data (November)
+Eurozone CPI inflation data (March)

 The Mighty Finale